 All students are required to take BIOL 696 Seminar.
 The creative project required of all nonthesis students will provide the basis for the public presentation.

 Financial Assistance

-The Department of Biology has available financial support in the form of tuition-refund assistantships, associate faculty positions, and stipends from local industry on a very limited basis.
+The Department of Biology has financial support available in the form of tuition-refund assistantships, associate faculty positions, fellowships, and stipends from local industry on a limited basis.